Upgrade from AX 2012 to Finance and Operations

 The output of this step represents the workstream in the upgrade project plan for your functional users or business users.

-For more information, see Analysis: Deploy a sandbox environment
+For more information, see Upgrade from AX 2012 - Deploy a demo environment for analysis

 Create a project plan